-As negotiated with the US Department of Health and Human Services - effective December 17, 2009, subject to funder's specific guidelines and restrictions.
+As negotiated with the US Department of Health and Human Services - effective June 1, 2014, subject to funder's specific guidelines and restrictions:

 - On-campus: 48% of salaries and wages only (including student summer housing stipends)

-- For 9- and 12-month contracted Faculty and Staff eligible for the pension plan, the rate is 15.83% of salaries and wages.
-(This represents the College's contribution of 7% towards pension, 8.83% for statutory benefits.
-Statutory benefits consist of 7.65% FICA [partially matched by the individual], 1.12% Worker's Compensation and .06% Unemployment Compensation.)
-(Note that Physical Plant employees are charged a different Worker's Compensation rate; check with Ken Westphal for this total statutory benefit rate.)
+- For 9- and 12-month contracted Faculty and Staff eligible for the pension plan, the rate is 15.74% of salaries and wages.
+(This represents the College's contribution of 7% towards pension, 8.74% for statutory benefits.
+Statutory benefits consist of 7.65% FICA, 1.03% Worker's Compensation and .06% Unemployment Compensation.)
+(Note that Physical Plant employees are charged a different Worker's Compensation rate; check with Vice President for Finance and Treasurer Ken Westphal for this rate.)

 - There are no statutory benefits charged to the grant for Gustavus Students employed during the academic year.

 On-campus basis* for salary for personnel

 - Faculty and Staff Academic Year Salary: In determining projected increases for faculty and staff salaries for future years, please contact Bob Weisenfeld.

 - Faculty Summer Salary: The basis for faculty and staff summer compensation is typically 1/9 of the previous academic year's salary/month.

 - Students Academic Year Wages/Stipends: Hourly wages for the academic year are $8.00 or more, depending on the nature of employment.

 - Students Summer Wages/Stipends: Recommended summer wages are $500/week, unless external funding guidelines or budget limitations preclude such a rate.